G. de P.— I am ready to answer questions.

 And so on up the scale.
 But it would not be correct to say that the two moon-globes are restricted each one, and each to each solely, to the two globes of the earth-chain on the same solar plane; because the fact is that while each one of these two moon-globes of this superior plane to ours is the respective parent of one of the two earth-globes on the same plane, nevertheless the moon-chain as a whole affects the earth-chain as a whole, also.

-Student — Well, I understand as far as you have gone, but it gives me a great deal more to think about.
+Student — Yes, thank you.
+I understand as far as you have gone, but it gives me a great deal more to think about.

 G. de P. — Well, your questions are very intuitive indeed, and show deep thought and study.
 I like questions like that.